-IO.
-Reform of governmental structure.
+Reform of governmental structure

-IO.I The power of parliament should be diminished by a process of gradual devolution.
+The power of parliament should be diminished by a process of gradual devolution.
 The three tiers of government envisaged are District, being the principal one, Provincial or National and Central.
 County Councils will be abolished in due course after the transfer of their present functions to the re-organised District and Provincial Councils.
-At the middle level, Wales, Scotland and nine English provinces will have equal status.
 Each English province will contain an industrial centre, one or more ports and urban centres and supporting agricultural land.
 In essence, the Province should be as nearly self-sufficient as possible.
-A single Central Government will function for the whole of Great Britian.
-It will handle exclusively such matters as resource management, pollution, national, defence, foreign policy, hal international trade and monetary control.
+A single Central Government will function for the whole of Great Britain.
+It will handle exclusively such matters as resource management, pollution, national defence, foreign policy, international trade and monetary control.

-- 10.2 It is important to investigate improvements in the way in which District Councils consult with the public; for example, via Community Coucils which would be set up by communities according to their own needs, wishes and territorial limits. - IO.3 The role of the House of Lords as a watch dog of the Commons would be replaced by Inspectorate Commissions as outlined below. - IO.4 There should be free access of the public to government and its records at all levels. - IO.5 In each tier of government voting will be at the free choice of the representatives.
-Whips will not operate within the Ecology Party. - IO.6 The Ecology Party has no objection to the ultimate independence of Wales, Scotland and Ulster within a wider federation if the citizens in those areas so decide.
+It is important to investigate improvements in the way in which District Councils consult with the public; for example, via Community Councils which would be set up by communities according to their own needs, wishes and territorial limits.
+The role of the House of Lords as a watch dog of the Commons would be replaced by Inspectorate Commissions as outlined below.

+There should be free access of the public to government and its records at all levels.

+In each tier of government voting will be at the free choice of the representatives.
+Whips will not operate within the Ecology Party.

+5106 The Ecology Party has no objection to the ultimate independence of Wales, Scotland and Ulster within a wider federation if the citizens in those areas so decide.

-II.
-Electoral reform.
+Electoral reform

-- II.I Districts will be independently represented in the Provincial or National and Central Councils.
-Each District should be free to determine how its representative is selected. - II.2 The calibre of local government suffers from the desire of ambitious and able people to enter Parliament.
-This may be avoided if each District rules that only people who have served on the District Council for a set time period say 3 or 4 years are qualified as candidates to represent the District in the National or Provincial and Central Councils. - II.3 Elected representatives must be accountable to their electors and provision must be made for the representatives under certain, extreme circumstances to be recalled and submitted to re-election. - II.4 Councillors must be closely associated with the District which they serve. - II.5 Councillors will be paid a salary and expenses and additional allowances will be made during a councillor's term in a middle tier or Central government. - II.6 There will be a compulsory register of interests of all councillors listing all sources of income and it would be available for public inspection.
+Districts will be independently represented in the Provincial or National and Central Councils.
+Each District should be free to determine how its representative is selected.
+The calibre of local government suffers from the desire of ambitious and able people to enter Parliament.
+This may be avoided if each District rules that

+- only people who have served on the District Council for a set time period say 3 or 4 years are qualified as candidates to represent the District in the National or Provincial and Central Councils.

+5113 Elected representatives must be accountable to their electors and provision must be made for the representatives under certain, extreme circumstances - must be made for the representatives under certain, extreme circumstances to be recalled and submitted to re-election.

+5114 Councillors must be closely associated with the District which they save - Councillors must be closely associated with the District which they serve.

+Councillors will be paid a salary and expenses and additional allowances will - be made during a councillor's term in a middle tier or Central government.

+There will be a compulsory register of interests of all councillors listing all sources of income and it would be available for public inspection.

-I2.
-The Civil Service.
+The Civil Service